n2vram/datahammer/EXAMPLES.rst

 It is probably easier to show the utility of *DataHammer* with some examples.

-1. To construct a *DataHammer* isntance you generally a list/tuple/iterable of items.
+1. To construct a *DataHammer* instance you generally a list/tuple/iterable of items.
 Many builtin functions operate on the *DataHammer* instance as it would on the list of objects.
 The original data can be returned using the tilde operator (`~`).